4dn-dcic/tibanna/docs/api.rst

                                     variable is not set, it uses name 'tibanna_pony' (4dn default, works only for 4dn).

- update_tsv                         This flag specify to update with cost the tsv file that
+ update_tsv                         This flag specifies wether to update the cost in the tsv file that
                                     stores metrics information on the S3 bucket

+ overwrite_cost_estimate_in_tsv     This flag specifies whether the cost estimate in the tsv should be overwritten
+                                    with the exact cost.
+Only has an effect, if update_tsv is set.

 cost_estimate